Why clowns paint their faces on eggs (2017)

 or at least, there is if you're as good at it as Terry Pratchett was.

-• ajb a day ago
+• ajb 3 months ago

 I think he liked doing that, there are so many examples of things that seem made up, but then you find they aren't.
 Making perfume from whale vomit, for example.

-• mattmanser a day ago
+• mattmanser 3 months ago

 Liked?
 That was his thing.
 Every single book was a piss-take of something from the real world.